 Bob grew up in Milwaukee, graduated from the first UW in Madison, met his wife in graduate school in Connecticut, and moved to Seattle in 1984 so she could teach in the business school at the second UW.
 Prior to Ivar’s, Bob worked with Peet’s Coffee and about 40 start-up companies.

 Before his political work, Mr. Down spent nearly 20 years in the Alaska longline fishing industry.
-He has worked as general manager in Alaska cod longline companies, and has broad experience as a port engineer, USCG licensed chief engineer and a fisherman at sea.
-Mr. Down is a board member of the Freezer Longline Coalition and the Alaska Longline Cod Commission; and he serves on multiple advisory boards of the North Pacific Fishery Management Council.
+He has worked as general manager for an Alaska cod longline company, and has broad experience as a port engineer, USCG licensed chief engineer and a fisherman at sea.
+In 2015 Kenny was first appointed to the North Pacific Fisheries Management Council and reappointed in 2017 where he remains a current sitting member.

 Peter is the president of Philips Publishing Group, publishers of trade journals for the maritime and transportation industries.
 In the years since Philips Publishing was founded by Peter’s father in 1983, the company has grown to become the largest maritime and transportation publishing house on the West Coast.
 Titles include Pacific Maritime Magazine, aimed at West Coast commercial vessel and terminal operators, FOGHORN, the official publication of the Passenger Vessel Association, Clipper Vacations Magazine, published for Seattle’s Clipper Navigation, Catalina Express Magazine, published for Catalina Express, Pacific Fisheries Review and Fishermen’s News, the oldest commercial fishing publication on the Pacific Coast.